AI Summary

 Areas to improve : Gaps in Runway’s pricing approach

-Forfeiting unused credits every cycle penalizes the lumpy, project-based workflows that creators actually have — a month of heavy rendering followed by a quiet month wastes half the annual allowance.
-A modest roll-over cap (e.g. carry up to one month of unused credits) or at minimum a clear in-product “credits expiring soon” nudge would reduce waste-driven churn.
-Tools like thresholding and alerting on usage are the standard pattern here and would soften the all-or-nothing reset.
+The 2026-06-24 repackage shipped 1-month roll-over — but only on Max.
+That leaves the all-or-nothing monthly forfeiture fully in place for the Standard and Pro creators whose lumpy, project-based workflows it punishes most: a month of heavy rendering followed by a quiet month still wastes half the allowance.
+A concrete fix: offer a smaller roll-over cap on the paid lower tiers (e.g. carry up to one week, or a fixed credit ceiling), or at minimum a clear in-product “credits expiring soon” nudge so users can pace work.
+Tools like thresholding and alerting on usage are the standard pattern here and would soften the reset for the tiers that just missed out on roll-over.

 3. Surface top-up and per-credit API rates on the main pricing page